zaidiaz23/zaidiaz23/README.md

 ꔫ-🍧˚｡⋆୨୧˚  — Currently working as a QA manual.
 As you may know, quality it's so important and _we all should care about it_**.

-*:🍦·.♥ Most of the time I'm learning something new. :mushroom:
+*::tangerine:·.♥ Most of the time I'm learning something new. :mushroom: